thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 # Profiles

-This document defines a baseline with common requirements that all PSA profile must satisfy.
+This document defines a baseline with common requirements that all PSA profiles must satisfy.

-If also defines two profiles ({{sec-ecdsa-profile}} and {{sec-hmac-profile}}) that build on the baseline while constraining the use of COSE primitives and algorithms to improve interoperability.
+This document also defines two profiles ({{sec-ecdsa-profile}} and {{sec-hmac-profile}}) that build on the baseline while constraining the use of COSE primitives and algorithms to improve interoperability between PSA Attesters and Verifiers.

 ## Baseline Profile